ajfisher/nodebots-hcsr04/README.md

 interchange install hcsr04 -p <port> -b <board>
 ```

-If your board isn't supported then it's still pretty east but you will need
+If your board isn't supported then it's still pretty easy but you will need
 arduino or GCC.
 Go to the `firmware/build/hcsr04_backpack` folder and compile
 the hcsr04_backpack.ino file and then upload it to the board using whatever
 usual processes you have.